Pork Chops with Ginger, Pears & Cranberries

 Heat oil in a large skillet over medium heat.
 Season pork with sage, salt and pepper.
 Lightly coat meat with flour and add to hot skillet.
 Sauté until brown, about 3 minutes per side.
 Transfer to a plate and keep warm.

 Add butter to skillet and sauté pears over medium heat for 2 minutes.
 Stir remaining ingredients and boil until pears are tender and syrup is thick, about 5 minutes.
 Return pork to pan with any juices and simmer until cooked through, about 1 minute.
 Season to taste with salt and pepper.
-Dish up pork, spoon sauce over and serve with cous cous or polenta and Pinot Noir.
+Dish up the pork, spoon sauce over and serve with cous cous or polenta, and pour a glass or two of your favorite Papapietro Perry Pinot Noir.